Table of Contents

 All funded projects under the purview of the Board shall annually make a presentation to the Board until completion.
 Such presentations shall include summaries of:

-1. The project’s scope of work and budget,
+1. the project’s scope of work and budget,

-2. Expenditures to date including expenditures on bonded indebtedness presented as a separate line item,
+2. expenditures to date including expenditures on bonded indebtedness presented as a separate line item,

-3. Expenditures planned for the current fiscal year,
+3. expenditures planned for the current fiscal year,

-4. Changes that materially and substantially affect the original design and/or proposed budget, and
+4. changes that materially and substantially affect the original design and/or proposed budget, and

-Projects shall remain under the purview of the Board until after they are completed and a final presentation has been made to the Board.
-If there are any changes to the project, including scope of work or budget opinion, the Board must be notified by the submitter in advance of their scheduled presentation.
+5. the project timeline and anticipated completion date.
+Projects shall remain under the purview of the Board until after they are completed, and a final presentation has been made to the Board.
+If there are any changes to the project, including scope of work or budget opinion, the Board must be notified by the submitter and/or Project Manager in advance of their scheduled presentation.

 Section 3